xcube-dev/xcube-cds/misc/data-investigation-scripts/README.txt

 The file is saved with the name of the request variable used to obtain it.

-read-var-metadata-from-nc.py reads the files produced by request-one-var-per-file.py and prints out the filename, the variable name, and some variable attributes.
+read-var-metadata-from-nc.py reads the files produced by request-one-var-per-file.py and prints out a JSON structure giving, for each file, the filename, the variable name, and some variable attributes.
 In effect it produces a table showing the relationship between request variable, the corresponding (but often very differently named) NetCDF variable, and other variable metadata.